How to Start a Winery

 - People skills.
 You’ll need to build rapport with your customers so that you retain them as customers and keep them coming back.

-Steps to Starting a Winery
+Checklist for Starting a Winery

 Step 1: Write your Business Plan

 After coming up with the idea, the next step in starting your winery should be to write a business plan.
-The business plan will make you focus on some important aspects of the business, such as doing some market research and knowing who your target audience is, how you plan to reach them, projecting sales and expenses, your value proposition to use for marketing and more.
+The business plan will make you focus on some important aspects of the business, such as doing some market research and knowing who your target audience is, how you plan to reach them, projecting sales and expenses, your value proposition to use for marketing, and more.
 You’ll also need to do some research to calculate exactly what your startup expenses will be and what your ongoing expenses will be.

 Not only will a bank require you to have a business plan if you need financing, but multiple studies have shown that having a good business plan increases the odds of starting a successful business.
 Writing the plan helps you think through all the aspects of the business and then serves as a guide as you begin.